Why Use External Storage

 Thunderbolt

 Thunderbolt is a technology based on the USB-C port but it has the ability to transfer video as well as data.
-It is used extensively in the Apple Mac ecosystem using the same ports to connect external storage devices, monitors, power supplies and more.
-It has a maximum transfer speed of 80Gb/s.
+It is used extensively in the Apple Mac ecosystem using the same ports to connect external storage devices, monitors and more.
+The latest generation has a maximum transfer speed of 80Gb/s.

 Wireless